Starting milk production: the first few days

 During this learning period, it’s normal for your baby to nurse very often.
 She was nourished constantly when she was in your womb.
 As the days go by, she will get used to this new method of feeding.

 Stimulating the breasts by nursing at least 8 times every 24 hours helps get milk production off to a good start.
-It also helps prevent your breasts from getting engorged (see Engorgement).
+It also helps prevent your breasts from getting engorged (see Painful breast).
 If your baby isn’t ready to nurse, you can stimulate your breasts by expressing milk manually or with a breast pump (see Producing a good supply of milk).

 When your breast milk “comes in”